sphuber/aiida-shell/docs/source/howto.rst

 Running a shell command with arguments
 ======================================

-To pass arguments to the shell command, pass them as a list to the ``arguments`` keyword:
+To pass arguments to the shell command, pass them as a string to the ``arguments`` keyword:

 .. code-block:: python